kornysietsma/korny-info-blog/_posts/2023-10-31-playing-with-rust-and-copilot.md

     ))
 }
 ```

-[^1]: also a minor cheat - I used `collect_tuple` from the itertools crate rather than doing more messy iterator-to-variable processing

 My conclusion so far from this tiny sample - Copilot is handy for this for a minor IDE boost for simple boilerplate code, but definitely not to be trusted for anything longer; at least not in rust.